anasedova/depression_detection/README.md

 **data** : here are the data which we used as training, development and tests set as well as data which we used for demonstrating our app during the final presentation (answers.txt)

-**sent_train.py** : training our LSTM Model
+**sent_train.py** : training the LSTM Model

-**sent_predict.py** : sentiment prediction on the new data
+**sent_predict.py** : sentiment prediction with the trained model on the new data

-We have already trained the model for sentiment analysis with LSTM.
+You don't need to train the model from scratch - we have already done it!
 If you want to use it, please download it [here](https://www.icloud.com/iclouddrive/07l-mKo0NRemSlP5AQQY__HgQ#trained_model) and put the file in Sentiment_analysis folder